Jierark/Notes/MIT Class Notes/6.5820/Lecture 17.md

-#TODO: I don't know how to write an introduction to this
+I don't know how to introduce this.
+But distributed hash tables are an interesting concept and many people worked on this problem.
+One of these solutions is Chord.

 # Mechanics of Chord